"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 Concentration

-Mindfulness and meditation help develop concentration.
+Concentration is the act of focusing.
 Two main types of concentration are active concentration and selective concentration.
 Active concentration is the everyday, commonplace concentration shifting from one thing to the next.
 Selective concentration is deliberate, sustained focus on one object.

 Concentration elements can include: